Shades7209/shadesx-crypto/README.md

-# ShadeX: Full-Stack Crypto Application 🚀
+# ShadesX: Full-Stack Crypto Application 🚀

 Welcome to the **ShadeX** project, a modern and high-performance cryptocurrency tracking and trading ecosystem.
 This repository contains both the mobile frontend and the supporting backend server.